415 N. Bullard Street,

 The 1950 Gila Theatre was the first movie house in the area to feature a built-in candy concession, it sports a combination of standard auditorium layout which rises around the entrances at the rear to a stadium-style arrangement.
 The original marquee is still intact, sans neon, and the auditorium features two-story high murals of stylized dancing Indians — murals being the unifying feature of Silver City movie houses.

-The Gila Theatre was the last of the theatres in the locally owned Silco Theatres chain, a charter member of the Gibraltar Theater circuit based in Denver, which included the Lensic Theater in Santa Fe.
+The Gila Theatre was the last of the theatres in the locally owned Silco Theatres chain, a charter member of the Gibraltar Enterprises circuit based in Denver, which included the Lensic Theater in Santa Fe.
 The other Silco Theatres were the Silco, and El Sol, both downtown in Silver City, the Sky-Vue Drive-In, the Tejo in Hurley, and El Cobre in Santa Rita.

 The Gila Theatre went through a succession of owners after the death of Silco Theatres founder Edward W. Ward in 1957, and was purchased by Dollison Theaters in 1978, and underwent a minor renovation.